fangbq/ThinkingMachine/README.md

-# The Illusion of The Thinking Machine
+# The Illusion of A Thinking Machine
 This project mixes robot Baxter with a kind of artistic performance to tell a story.

 ##  Summary